SamBurgess93/hugsforshrubs/README.md

 2. Logout of my account effortlessly to keep my details secure.
 3. Easily recover my password if I forget it.
 So that I can recover my access to my profile.
 4. Have a personalised profile so that I can view my order history.
-5. View my order history, order confirmations, and saved payment information in my profile.
-6. Be able to update my payment and personal details if required.
+5. Be able to update my payment and personal details if required.
-7. Be able to leave a review of a product I've purchased.
+6. Be able to leave a review of a product I've purchased.
-8. Be able to create a blog post.
+7. Be able to create a blog post.

 **As a superuser, I want to:**